 Value at Risk, Scenario analysis, and exposure with graphical and numeric displays along with the ability to transfer the data to products like Excel for furthur anaysis.
 Both the current portfolio and one with hypothetical modifications can be evaluated.

 Provides a repository of market price data for research and order generation purposes.
 It integrates data from a wide range of vendors into a single, consistent format.
 Combined with flexible continuous contract building and an automatic daily data downloader, the Data Manager is the tool for the systematic trader.

 Extends the Trading Desk concept in TheBooks and allows the routing of trades directly to exchanges for execution or trading platforms for further management.
 It also provides FIX-drop trade capture capability.

 Provides interfaces for obtaining both real-time as well as end-of-day prices from a wide variety of data vendors.
 Real-time prices can be obtained from DTN and CQG.
 End of day prices can be obtained from DTN, CQG, CSI, Yahoo, any Excel spreadsheet, text files, and your brokerage statements.

-DMAXX is a sponsor of the Emerging Managed Forum Miami - December 10, 2015
+DMAXX is a sponsor of CTA Expo New York - April 21, 2015